 How to Register: Please contact Janice to begin classes or for further information.

-Rideau Lakes Aikikokaido is a continuous Township of Rideau Lakes recreation program.
+Rideau Lakes Aikikokaido is a continuous program located in Rideau Lakes Township.